RedLionEngineering/The-Red-Lion-Controller/README.md

 2) The Users (you) are granted access to the files, so they can repair it, modify it and improve it.
 3) You are free to release your modified version of my product.
 4) If you base your design on another person's work, it is good courtesy to give them a shoutout in your documentation/code.
 5) Products based on an OSHW design should also be OSHW products.
-Releasing it under commercial license is not ok.
+Releasing it under private license is not accepted.
 6) A design based on another is fair game, however a complete copy is, while not illegal, highly frowned upon.
 Which sums up the basic spirit of the Open Source Hardware Community: Be nice to the others, and they will be nice to you.

+## Introduction

+//

 ## Gerber Files